nuwit/website/README.md

 # NUWIT Website
 This is the repo for the NU Women in Tech club website.
-It's hosted on the CCIS servers at [nuwit.ccs.neu.edu](http://nuwit.ccs.neu.edu).
+It's hosted on the CCIS servers under `/net/www/ccs/groups/CISters` with the domain [nuwit.ccs.neu.edu](http://nuwit.ccs.neu.edu).

 ## Getting started
 This site is built on a static site generator called [Jekyll](https://jekyllrb.com/).
 So first, check out Jekyll's [quick start guide](https://jekyllrb.com/docs/quickstart/) and [installation docs](https://jekyllrb.com/docs/installation/).

-Once you've installed all the requirements and Jekyll, go ahead and clone this repo onto your computer.

-Navigate to the directory and run `bundle install`.

-Once everything has successfully installed, you should be good to go!
+After you've installed Jekyll and all its dependences, open up a terminal window and then:

+1. `git clone git@github.com:nuwit/website.git nuwit-website`
+1. `cd nuwit-website`
+1. `bundle install`
-In your terminal, run `jekyll serve`.
-This command will start a development server at `localhost:4000` and will watch for local changes automatically.
+1. `jekyll serve` (this command watches for local changes automatically)
+1. Open up a browser and go to `localhost:4000`

+At any point if you find yourself confused about any of the code, [Jekyll docs](https://jekyllrb.com/docs/home/) and google are your best friends.

 ## Deployment